This post may contain affiliate links. Please see our disclosure policy.

 Does sour cream pound cake need baking powder or baking soda?

-Traditional pound cake relies mostly on eggs for structure, but a small amount of baking soda helps with a gentle lift.
-Baking powder can be used but isn’t as effective as baking soda because sour cream and baking soda are both acidic ingredients.
+Traditional pound cakes don’t use leavening agents and rely mostly on eggs for structure, but a small amount of baking soda helps with a gentle lift.
+Baking soda works well here because it reacts with the acidity in sour cream and buttermilk, giving the cake a gentle lift while keeping the crumb tender.

 How should I store sour cream pound cake?

-Store tightly wrapped at room temperature for up to 3 days or refrigerate for up to 5 days.
+Store in an airtight container or tightly wrapped at room temperature for up to 3 days or refrigerate for up to 5 days.
 Bring to room temperature before serving for the best texture.
+To freeze, wrap the cooled cake tightly in plastic wrap, then cover in aluminum foil and freeze for up to 3 months.
+Thaw at room temperature before serving.

 More Pound Cake Recipes